Visual & Performing Arts

 Jazz Band 1-4

 Jazz Band is for students who understand their instrument.
-The class repertoire and direction is constructed around the instrumentalists or vocalists who enroll in the class.
+The class repertoire and direction are constructed around the instrumentalists or vocalists who enroll in the class.
 The students learn techniques of rehearsing and performing with a band as well as musical self-expression in terms of improvising solos.
-The repertoire includes intermediate-to-advanced levels of musical literature from various periods in jazz history including Dixieland, Swing, Bebop, Latin Jazz, Modern Jazz and Rock.
-Jazz history is taught in relationship to the music performed.
+The repertoire includes intermediate-to-advanced levels of musical literature from various periods in jazz history including Swing, Bebop, Latin Jazz, Modern Jazz, and Rock.
+Jazz history is taught in relation to the music performed.
 Performances are required each semester.
-The students record the repertoire at The Marin School’s professional quality recording studio each semester and produce a CD at the end of the year.
+The students record the repertoire at The Marin School’s professional-quality recording studio each semester and produce a CD at the end of the year.
 The course may be repeated each year for additional credit.

 Please note: Grades for this course are not currently included in the academic GPA.

 the marin school

 festival of the arts!